Bidirectional Sparse Attention for Faster Video Diffusion Training: Method

+For sparsification of KV, the most relevant KV are selected for each query by the inter-block attention score.
 Building on block-level representations from cuboid partitioning, each query interacts with only a subset of KV pairs, greatly reducing computational cost.
-However, optimally selecting these KV subsets per query remains challenging.
-Our experiments show that sparsity varies significantly both across and within attention blocks, and the relevant KV pairs for each query are highly dynamic.
+The core challenge is determining the appropriate subset size.
+Different queries require different numbers of KV subsets.
+However, a fixed strategy is inherently limited: over-selection leads to computational redundancy, whereas under-selection impairs performance.
 Thus, a fixed strategy fails to adaptively assign KV pairs.
-Over-selection leads to computational redundancy, whereas under-selection results in accuracy loss.
-To address this, we propose a \textit{dynamic KV-Sparse} method based on statistical thresholds, which adaptively selects the relevant KV pairs for each query.
+To address this, we propose a \textit{dynamic Sparse KV} method based on statistical thresholds, which adaptively selects the relevant KV pairs for each query.
 The sparsity threshold is determined from the input attention scores, eliminating the need for pre-defined sparse patterns and enabling adaptation to diverse input content.
 Our dynamic sparsity manifests in two aspects:

-\textbf{Computation of statistical dynamic threshold.} Specifically, given inter-block attention scores $s_b$ for a computation, we aim to select $k$ key KV pairs.
+\textbf{Computation of statistical dynamic threshold.} Specifically, given inter-block attention scores $s_b$ for a computation, we aim to select $k$ core KV pairs.
 Since the distribution of $s_b$ varies across inputs, a fixed $k$ may fail to capture truly critical KV pairs.
 We therefore compute a dynamic threshold $p$ based on the mean and standard deviation of the attention scores, such that $k$ key samples are selected:

 where $n$ is the number of inter-block attention scores, $1 \le k \le n$ is the number of desired key samples, and $U(\cdot)$ denotes the quantile function.

 \textbf{Dynamic selection of key KV pairs per query.} For the selected key blocks (assume $K$ in total), each query block computes attention with the KV pairs and dynamically selects indices.
 For query block $i$, the minimal index set $S_i$ is chosen such that the cumulative attention satisfies: